PySimpleGUI/PySimpleGUI/docs/cookbook.md

     * Custom
         * Assuming your editor is invoked using "editor filename" when you can use any editor you wish by filling in the "Editor Program" field with a path to the editor executable

 NOTE - if you want to be able to use the Edit button to open to a specific line number, then you will need to setup the editor in the PySimpleGUI Global Settings.
 You can access the PySimpleGUI Global Settings from Test Harness by calling `sg.main()`.
 There is a button labelled "Global Settings".
 There is already a lot of duplication of settings happening between this browser and the PySimpleGUI global settings.
-Once you've got the global settings made, then you don't need to make any chnages to the seettings in the browser program.
-You can leave them all blank and the settings will come from the PySimpleGUI global settings.
+Once you've got the global settings made, then you don't need to make any changes to the settings in the browser program.
+You can leave them all blank, and the settings will come from the PySimpleGUI global settings.

 ## Window Sections

-These are some of the important part of the window that are not as obvious as other parts.
+These are some of the important parts of the window that are not as obvious as other parts.

 ![download](https://raw.githubusercontent.com/PySimpleGUI/PySimpleGUI/master/images/for_cookbook/Project_Browser_Main_Window_Explained.jpg)